pegjs/pegjs/README.md

 Note that curly braces in the predicate code must be balanced.

+#### $ *expression*

+Try to match the expression.
+If the match succeeds, return the matched string instead of the match result.

 #### *label* : *expression*

 Match the expression and remember its match result under given label.
 The label